ygsiro/windows-codecs/wincodecs/IWICImagingFactory.md

 1. _uiWidth_ - The width of the new bitmap.
 2. _uiHeight_ - The height of the new bitmap.
 3. _pixelFormat_ - The pixel format of the new bitmap.
    For valid pixel formats, see Native Pixel Formats.
 4. _cbStride_ - The number of bytes between successive scanlines in pbBuffer.
-5. _cbBufferSize_ - The size of pbBuffer.
+5. _cbBufferSize_ - The size of *pbBuffer*.
 6. _pbBuffer_ - The buffer used to create the bitmap.
 7. _ppIBitmap_ - A pointer that receives a pointer to the new bitmap.